ptabriz/ICC_2017_Workshop/README.md

 ----------

-## Georefrencing the Blender Scene
+## Georeferencing the Blender Scene

 In this section we will learn how to setup blender GIS addon, georeferences and importing raster files and assigning textures to them.
 We will use Dorothia Dix park as a case study for this tutorial.